Employment Contracts In Texas: Everything You Need to Know

 Detailed job descriptions and duties are an important aspect of any employment contract.
 The job duties and scope of work must be clearly defined, as do the duties that fall outside this individual's scope of work.
 These provisions are designed to prevent misunderstandings between the employee and employer, define benchmarks that indicate success in the role, and limit activities that are not related to the job during specified work hours.
 Having a job description in place protects an employee from having his or her role changed without notice.

 If you need help with Texas employment contracts, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.